longtduc/sh/ShareHolderMeeting.Web/Readme.md

 ## User/Password

-longtduc@gmail.com/abcd1234
+longtduc@gmail.com/abcd1234, administrator
+diemtduc@gmail.com/abcd1234

+## Ninject is used for Web API
-## Castle.Windsor ASP.NET MVC bootstrapping package
+## Castle.Windsor ASP.NET MVC bootstrapping package used for MVC
 ------------------------------------------------

 This package simplifies bootstrapping of `Castle.Windsor` container in your ASP.NET MVC 4 application.